tomasboccardo/node-testing-examples/Article.md

       })
     });

-The last tool on our unit testing toolbox is [Rewire](https://github.com/jhnns/rewire/), a dependency injector.
+The last tool in our unit testing toolbox is [Rewire](https://github.com/jhnns/rewire/), a dependency injector.
 It's quite useful when you need to mock module dependencies.
 Let's look at the example:

 example4/app/index.js